 WordPress?
 Shopify?
 Squarespace?
 Maybe something called Drupal?
-It’s important to understand the differences between the platforms trying to get you to start a website.
+It’s important to understand the differences between the platforms allowing you to create a website.
 Doing so will:

 - Save you money